 Back in the late 1990s, Maric was being tipped as an attacking midfielder for the future; a playmaker on a par with the one Luka Modric eventually turned out to be.
-But having arrived at Newcastle in 1999 from Dinamo Zagreb after some superb displays against the Magpies in a Champions League qualifier, the playmaker was unable to live up to the billing.
+But having arrived at Newcastle in 1999 from Dinamo Zagreb after some impressive displays against the Magpies in a Champions League qualifier, Maric struggled to live up to the billing.

-Sure enough, he was permitted to join Porto after a single season spent mostly being muscled off the ball (save for one assist in an FA Cup semi-final).
-Most fans perhaps didn’t even realise Maric had played for the Croatia side who finished third at the 1998 World Cup, let alone feature in four matches in France.
+Sure enough, he was sold on to Porto after a single season spent mostly being muscled off the ball (save for one assist in an FA Cup semi-final).
+Most fans perhaps didn’t even realise Maric had played for the Croatia side which finished third at the 1998 World Cup, let alone appear in four games (though admittedly only starting one).

 Gabriel Paletta (Italy)

-Paletta may still have nightmares about his time with Liverpool in England, and one particularly torrid appearance in the League Cup against Arsenal.
-Julio Baptista ran the defender ragged that day in a 6-3 loss at Anfield in 2007, when the Brazilian bagged four goals.
+Paletta probably still has nightmares about his time with Liverpool in England, and one particularly torrid appearance in the League Cup against Arsenal.
+Julio Baptista ran him ragged that day in a 6-3 defeat at Anfield in 2007 when the Brazilian bagged four goals.

-That proved the final straw for Rafael Benitez, who sold Paletta to Boca Juniors the following summer.
-Most Liverpool fans must have been surprised, then, when the Argentina-born defender popped up in Italy’s line-up against England at the 2014 World Cup, having qualified for the Azzurri through his great grandfather.
+That proved the final straw for Rafa Benitez: Paletta was shipped out to Boca Juniors that summer.
+Most Liverpool fans must have been surprised, then, when seven years later the Argentina-born defender popped up playing for Italy against England at the 2014 World Cup, having qualified through his great grandfather.
 He put in a good shift too but couldn’t stop the Azzurri from exiting at the group stage alongside the Three Lions.

 Danny Shittu (Nigeria)